jet2018/js-fetch-wrapper/README.md

 PATCH
 ```

-The supported also seem to be the commonly used methods.
+The above are supported by default as they seem to be the commonly used methods.

 The plugin is totally customizable and therefore can be simple to play with.